Heiko (film)

-Heiko (2008) is a Portuguese short film, directed by David Bonneville and produced by the Calouste Gulbenkian Foundation.
+Heiko is a 2008 Portuguese short film, directed by David Bonneville and produced by the Calouste Gulbenkian Foundation.
 It is 13 minutes long.

 The film shows the perverse relationship between a 70-year-old aesthete and a young man named Heiko.

 It is part of the DVD compilation 'Boys on Film 4: Protect Me From What I Want' distributed by Peccadillo Pictures.